ReVanced/revanced-branding/README.md

 ## ©️ Copyrighted status

-The ReVanced logo, brand name, and identity are copyrighted.
-These brand assets are not covered by the GPL software distribution license found in any ReVanced GitHub repositories.
+The ReVanced project is open-source and distributed under the GNU General Public License (GPL), however the **ReVanced name, logo, and brand identity are copyrighted assets** and **not** covered by the GPL license.

-The ReVanced logo, brand name, and identity may never be used in connection with:
+You may **not** use the ReVanced name, logo, or brand identity in connection with:

-- Downloadable software or applications
+- Downloadable software or applications, including modified or unmodified versions of the ReVanced project
-- Websites or platforms that distribute downloadable software
+- Websites, platforms, or services that distribute or promote downloadable software
-- Website domain names or subdomains
+- Domain names, subdomains, or social media handles

 ## 🖼️ ReVanced logo